Skip to content

 Some cold planers use wheels to roll on.
 Our experience is that even the best quality wheels don't last in abrasive conditions and become hassle to deal with.
 Skid plates are by far the way to go.
 But, when using skid plates, they must be independently adjustable!

-Extensive Side Shift that Saves Time and Money
+Extensive Side Shift That Saves Time and Money

-We have also found that many cold planers will not side shift as far as the Blue Diamond unit will.
-This single feature has resulted in customers saving extensive time and money by getting closer to curbs, walls and drains.
+We have also found that many cold planers will not side shift as far as the Blue Diamond® unit will.
+This single feature has resulted in customers saving extensive time and money by getting closer to curbs, walls, and drains.

 Between the Fairfield planetary torque hub and the Sauer hydraulic piston motor for cold planers, we use the best parts on the market!
 With the best parts, comes the best durability and quality.

-Check out our High Flow Cold Planer in action with the Sauer Hydraulic Motor!
+Check out our High Flow Cold Planer in Action with the Sauer Hydraulic Motor!